-The last Colgate Sailing Adventures Greek Island Flotilla Cruise was in 2018, and many who participated said they wanted more!
-So, this time we’re heading to new cruising grounds for a week-long Ionian flotilla sailing holiday in Greece that includes sheltered coastal sailing and exciting open water jaunts.
-And again, Cruise leaders Nate and Heather Atwater are your guides on this bareboat charter in Greece!
+The last Colgate Sailing Adventures® Greek Sailing Vacation was in 2018, and many who participated said they wanted more!
+So, in 2021 we’re heading to new cruising grounds for a week-long Ionian flotilla sailing holiday in Greece that includes sheltered coastal sailing and exciting open water jaunts.
+And again, Cruise leaders Nate and Heather Atwater are your guides on your flotilla holiday in Greece!

 Nate and Heather are fantastic.
 Thorough, professional from start to finish.
 They work hard to ensure that every adventure is fun for all participants while keeping safety at the forefront.

 Mike Mahan – Offshore Sailing grad and Bahamas, St. Lucia, Italy, Belize, Greece cruise participant

 Corfu is the northernmost of the seven Ionian Islands, with connections from Athens Airport and many other international airports in Europe and Scandinavia.
 The starting point to explore the sun-drenched islands of the Ionian Sea, Corfu has lovely beaches, impressive castles and, of course, delightful dining along the waterfront.
 The Ionian Sea area of the Mediterranean enjoys an average of 315 cloudless days a year.
 In June expect highs around 82°F, night time lows around 61°F, average water temperatures 72°F, tides ranging no more than one or two feet, and comfortable, relaxed sailing in light to moderate winds.

 For all Colgate Sailing Adventures® Flotilla Cruises, a sailing resume is required to be filled out by all participants.
 Please download the resume form below, fill it out and email it to Cheryl@OffshoreSailing.com when you book.